juji-io/site/blog/introducing-datalevin-datalog-server.md

 User defined functions run in sandboxed interpreter.
 Work locally as well as remotely.

 Event driven server architecture support large number of concurrent connections.
+Fully utilize server resources.

-Client library with built-in connection pool.
+Simple to use client library with a built-in connection pool.
+Transparently work with both local or remote stores, having exactly the same API.

 Extensible wire protocol.
 Currently support both nippy (smaller payload) and transit (potential for client in other languages) encoding.